tedkornish/TrainsAnywhere/doc/configuration.md

 ## Scheduler config

 The scheduler figures out how many stations to use in its pairwise route creation by looking at the `TA_NUM_STATIONS` variable, which should be an integer equal to or greater than 2.
-Default `120`.
+Required.